1 ½poundspotatoes, diced to ¾ inch cubes; use red, yellow, or white potatoes so you don't have to peel them

 While the potatoes cook, prepare the rest of the filling ingredients.

-To a medium sized bowl, add the cream cheese.
+To a medium size mixing bowl, add the cream cheese.
 Use a fork, and mix the cream cheese in the bowl to soften it a little bit.
-Don’t worry if the cream cheese is a little lumpy at this point--the warmth of the potatoes when we add them will smooth the cream cheese out.
+Don’t worry if the cream cheese is a little lumpy at this point.
+The warmth of the potatoes when we add them will smooth the cream cheese out.

-Now add the chives, asparagus, pepper, paprika, and onion salt to the bowl.
+Now add the chives/green onion, asparagus, salt, pepper, paprika, onion salt, and cheddar to the bowl.
+(Do not add the egg, milk, or flour yet.).
 Do a rough mix, then add the potatoes.
 Mix everything together until completely incorporated.
-The warmth of the potatoes will help soften the cream cheese.
+The warmth of the potatoes will help soften the cream cheese and melt the cheddar.

 Press in the crust